hackolade/security-tools/private_key_detector/README.md

 This tool analyzes Windows executable files to detect embedded DER-encoded private keys, which could represent a significant security risk when shared across multiple applications.

+## 🚀 Dependency-Free Toolbox

+This toolbox is designed to be **completely dependency-free** and requires no external Python packages to run.
+All functionality is implemented using only Python's standard library, making it:

+- **Easy to deploy**: No pip installs or virtual environments required
+- **Portable**: Works on any system with Python 3.6+
+- **Reliable**: No dependency conflicts or version issues
+- **Fast setup**: Download and run immediately

+The tool uses only built-in Python modules for:
+- Binary file analysis and pattern matching
+- Cryptographic hash computation (SHA-256)
+- DER structure parsing and ASN.1 analysis
+- Markdown report generation
+- File operations and key extraction

 ## Quick Start